 Don’t try to lie.
 Iothe’s tummy twisted itself into a hot knot.
 Anastagus hates lies and liars.

 ‘We ain’t happy bein’ left behind.’
 Eobin stared at her little bronze knife and rubbed at her sleeve.
 ‘Been five years since the Heart-Tree chose me an’ grew me this staff.
 An’ it’s still the same as any other stick.
-I ain’t know what I’m meant to do.
+I ain’t sure what I’m meant to do.
 Or what I did wrong.’

 Anastagus’s dark brown eyes flicked to Iothe.
 ‘And do you feel the same?’